North American-Trained PharmD Program

 University policies require background checks for all students upon admission.
 The Admissions Committee reserves the right to consider exceptions to admissions policies on a case-by-case basis.

 Students may begin the NTPD Program in the fall semester.
 Applications are accepted at any time for the NTPD Program, provided the applications are received prior to each semester's deadline.
-The deadline for the fall semester is April 15.
+Application deadline is July 15.
+We will not be accepting new applications after this application cycle.

 If the deadline falls on a weekend or United States holiday, then the deadline will be the next business day.
 Please contact the DDP Office if there are concerns about meeting the application deadline.
 Otherwise, applications received after the semester's deadline will be considered for the next admissions cycle.
 Students may request to defer their admission up to 1 year after their initial admission term.
 Students who fail to enroll in any course within that year may be required to reapply.
 Admission extensions to the NTPD program will be determined on a case-by-case basis.